Possession is showing at the Prince Charles Cinema, London, on 1st November; more details here.

 READ MORE: REPULSION

 Possession is an utterly unique cinematic experience; every aspect of the film works together to create a perfect slice of psychological and surreal horror.
-But, it’s the brilliant performances of its two leads, especially Isabelle Adjani, that cement its place as an undeniable classic in every sense of the word.
+But, the brilliant performances of its two leads, especially Isabelle Adjani, cement its place as an undeniable classic in every sense of the word.